ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/settrdwin.a.md

 ---
-title: 'adjtrdwin.a'
+title: 'settrdwin.a'
-order: 5
+order: 27
 deploy: []
 ---

-# adjtrdwin.a - adjust trading windows
+# settrdwin.a - set trading window

 Allows a token manager to update the `trading_window_start` and `trading_window_end` for an existing token factory.